rafaderren/ZeesHUD-Updated/README.md

 # ZeesHUD Edited
-The (in)famous TF2 HUD that looks like Persona 5's UI made by [Zeesastrous](https://github.com/Zeesastrous) and edited by rafaderren.
+The (in)famous TF2 HUD that looks like Persona 5's UI made by [Zeesastrous](https://github.com/Zeesastrous) and updated by rafaderren.

-This version aims to fix issues that ZeesHUD have
+This version aims to fix issues that ZeesHUD have and add new features (when i feel like it)

 Also includes [optional speed-o-meter](https://www.teamfortress.tv/61625/speedometer-in-any-hud)